 Health+ enables you to identify issues before downtime occurs, ensuring high availability for your event streaming applications.

 - Enable Telemetry – The Confluent Telemetry Reporter is a plugin that runs inside each Confluent Platform service to push metadata about the service to Confluent.
 Telemetry Reporter enables product features based on the metadata, like Health+.
 Telemetry is limited to metadata required to provide Health+ (for example, no topic data) and is used solely to assist Confluent in the provisioning of support services.

 - Enable Health+ – After you enable Telemetry Reporter, you can activate Health+, which provides ongoing, real-time analysis of performance and configuration data for your Confluent Platform deployment.

-While enabling Telemetry and Health+ is highly encouraged and beneficial to minimize downtime, it is not mandatory in order to upgrade to Confluent Platform 6.0+.
+While enabling Telemetry and Health+ is highly encouraged and beneficial to minimize downtime, it is not mandatory in order to upgrade to Confluent Platform 6.0 and later.
 Speak with your Confluent account team if you have any questions about the features.

 Step 6: Rebuild applications¶